-Following the collapse of state socialism in Central and Eastern Europe and elsewhere, the erosion of central principles of Western social democracy and the prevalence of free market and capitalist ideas in the first decade of the 21st century, this course looks at the contemporary condition of socialism.
+Following the collapse of state socialism in Central and Eastern Europe and elsewhere, the erosion of central principles of Western social democracy and the prevalence of free market and capitalist ideas, this module looks at the contemporary condition of socialism.
 Is socialism a relevant, feasible or desirable idea in contemporary society?
-Or is it dead, merely an historical relic of the 20th century?
+Or is it dead, an historical relic of the 20th century?

-The course will start by looking at the two predominant conceptions and experiences of socialism in the twentieth century - Marxist and social democratic socialism.
-What are the main features of these models of socialism?
+The module will start by looking at the two predominant conceptions and experiences of socialism in the twentieth century - Marxist and social democratic socialism.
 It will then examine criticisms of socialism from liberals and libertarians - such as Hayek and Nozick - and from new social movements - such as the women's movement and the green movement.
-What critical points are raised by these perspectives and how telling are they?
 We will look at reasons for the collapse of state socialism in the late 1980s and at attempts in the West to rethink socialism during an era in which neo-liberalism was a dominant force.
+We will look at the possibility of looking at socialism in a more pluralist and experimental way.